 Difficulty in hiring experienced and high-quality tech talent.
-There’s a general supply to demand gap on the market for software developers and other IT specialists.
-As of 2020, there’s an estimated half a million IT specialists less than market demand from the EU28.
-That demand to supply disbalance is pushing the cost of hiring even moderately skilled and experienced IT specialists such as software developers to nose-bleed level.
+There’s a general supply-to-demand gap on the market for software developers and other IT specialists.
+As of 2023, there are an estimated half a million IT specialists less than the market demand from the EU28.
+That demand-to-supply disbalance is pushing the cost of hiring even moderately skilled and experienced IT specialists such as software developers to nose-bleed level.

 There are professionals who enjoy the challenge and dynamism of the startup environment, but they are a minority compared to those who prioritise the stability and traditional career opportunities associated with working for a more established employer.
 That’s the case even if the financial and benefits packages that can be offered are equal.